HashDG/http-server/README.md

 - write your handler in `session.c` as a function.
 Warning it has to follow this signature `char * handler(char*,char**)`
 - add your handler in the `load_handlers` function following the example of `simple_handler`

+### CGI

+In any folder, you can add CGI files.
+Make sure to make them `.cgi` file.
+I tested only C compiled CGI, any compiled file which write on standard output should work.

+NOTE: in testing CGI seems slow

 ## TODO

 - [ ] Arguments for handlers